 Masturbation and Genital Self-Massage are controversial topics.
 Although it’s a widely accepted practice in the West, considered healthy and normal, various cultures and religions still see it as a spiritually and morally damaging practice.
 For an individual person, the latter can give rise to sexual and emotional trauma due to suppressed sexuality and a negative self-image, with all problems attached to that.

-Apart from massaging one’s own penis, vagina, or clitoris, some common other sexual self-stimulations, either done for pleasure or healing, are prostate massage, G-Spot or Sacred Spot Massage, testicles massage, and rosebud and anal massage.
+Apart from massaging, for instance, one’s own penis, vagina, cervix, or clitoris, common other sexual self-stimulations, either done for pleasure or healing, are Prostate Massage, G-Spot or Sacred Spot Massage, Testicles Massage, and Rosebud and Anal Massage.